-- 5.7 If there is any proof of fraud or a serious suspicion of fraud during a written exam, the supervisor will draw up an official report.
+- 5.7 If there is any proof of fraud or a serious suspicion of fraud during a written test, the invigilator will draw up an official report.
 This official report will contain a description of what happened.

 Any possible evidence will be attached to the report.
-The student will be notified of the content of the official report. - 5.8 If there is a suspicion of fraud, the participant of a written exam will be given the opportunity to finish the exam. - 5.9 Any evidence will be collected by the supervisor and submitted to the exam coordinator with the report and the exam work.
-The coordinator will inform the departmental Exam Board and submit the report within five working days to the (secretary of the) Exam Board.

-Exceeding the term of five working days has no consequences for the further course of the procedure or the sanctions that can be imposed. - 5.10 If fraud is found or suspected after a written exam has taken place, or as the case may be, if fraud or plagiarism is found or suspected in a paper (such as reports, theses, and the like), the examiner will report this to the Exam Board within five working days and provide documentary evidence.
-At the same time, the examiner will report this (suspected) fraud or plagiarism to the departmental Exam Board.
+The student will be notified of the content of the official report. - 5.8 If there is a suspicion of fraud, the participant of a written test will be given the opportunity to finish the test. - 5.9 Any evidence will be collected by the invigilator and submitted to the exam coordinator with the report and the exam work.
+The coordinator will inform the departmental Examination Board and submit the report within five working days to the (secretary of the) Examination - Exceeding the term of five working days has no consequences for the further course of the procedure or the sanctions that can be imposed. - 5.10 If fraud is found or suspected after a written test has taken place, or as the case may be, if fraud or plagiarism is found or suspected in a paper (such as reports, theses, and the like), the examiner will report this to the Examination Board within five working days and provide documentary evidence.
+At the same time, the examiner will report this (suspected) fraud or plagiarism to the Departmental Exam Board.
 Exceeding the term of five working days has no consequences for the further course of the procedure or the sanctions that can be imposed.
+If plagiarism within the meaning of categories a to d from Article 5.4 is detected or suspected in a student's paper during the first six months after his start at the programme, the examiner can report this to the Examination Board.
+He can also choose not to report it, but to point out to